connervieira/Assassin/DOCUMENTATION.md

     - Since Assassin is capable of interfacing with several external devices and sensors, a processing device with solid I/O is recommended.
 - Location Services
     - Many of Assassin's core features are dependent on GPS data.
 As such, it is highly recommend that you install a GPS unit to make the most of Assassin.
-    - Assassin uses GPSD as a location backend, which means practically any generic USB GPS will work with Assassin.
+    - Assassin uses GPSD as a location back-end, which means practically any generic USB GPS will work with Assassin.
 Simply locate a GPS that is compatible with GPSD, and connect it to your central Assassin device.
 - Bluetooth Monitoring
     - To enable Bluetooth related features, Assassin simply connects to any typical Bluetooth adapter.
 Many devices have these adapters built in.
-    - If you're device has integrated Bluetooth, Assassin whould have no problem interfacing it.
+    - If your device has integrated Bluetooth, Assassin should have no problem interfacing it.
 However, external Bluetooth adapters can increase range especially if they are placed outside the body of the vehicle.
 - Radio Monitoring
     - Assassin's radio monitoring features allow it to detect WiFi devices, consumer/commercial drones, and other wireless threats.
     - Assassin uses Airodump to detect wireless devices.
 Airodump is capable of using most consumer network adapters.